chewyinfai/Math-QA/README.md

 # MATH QA
-Welcome to the official GitHub repository of the CMU_Math team, the proud winners of the **2nd place** in the **AI Mathematical Olympiad (AIMO)**.
+Welcome to the official GitHub repository of the Math QA team.

-We are pleased to share all the datasets and code used in our competition.
+We are pleased to share all the datasets and code used in our demo.
 This repository contains the resources needed to reproduce our models and solutions.

-We hope these resources will be beneficial for your research and preparation for the next round of AIMO.
+We hope these resources will be beneficial for your research..

 Thank you for your interest and support!
 <div style="text-align: center;">